Sexual Misconduct

 What is Sexual Misconduct?

 Sexual Misconduct is an umbrella term used to encompass a range of behaviors.
 It includes Sexual or Gender-Based Harassment, Intimate Partner Violence, Sexual Exploitation, Sexual Violence, Stalking, Nonconsensual Sexual Contact, and Nonconsensual Sexual Penetration.
 Sexual Misconduct is a type of Sex or Gender-Based Discrimination.
-For specific definitions, see the Discrimination Complaint Rule.
+For specific definitions, see the Non-Discrimination Rule.
 Generally, sexual misconduct describes behavior that is nonconsensual and impacts an individual’s academic or employment environment.

 What is Sexual Harassment?

-1. Quid Pro Quo is essentially something for something.
+- Quid Pro Quo is essentially something for something.
 In other words, quid pro quo harassment is someone in a position of authority seeks some type of sexual favors in return for some type of employment or academic benefit.
 For example, a faculty member who asks a student to go on a date in exchange for a favorable recommendation, or a supervisor asks for sexual favors in exchange for a promotion.

-2. Hostile Environment: Unwelcome conduct which is either severe, pervasive, or the behavior unreasonably interferes with a person’s academic or employment environment.
+- Hostile Environment: Unwelcome conduct which is either severe, pervasive, or the behavior unreasonably interferes with a person’s academic or employment environment.

-3. Conduct which also meets the criminal definitions of: Sexual Assault/Sex Offenses, Dating Violence, Domestic Violence or Stalking.
+- Conduct which also meets the criminal definitions of: Sexual Assault/Sex Offenses, Dating Violence, Domestic Violence or Stalking.

 How is a University process different than a criminal process?